jameskranztest/testrepo/RULES.md

 Always Be Cool

 That's the main rule.
 Always be cool.
+It is the best rule.